List of birds of Bolivia

 This is a list of the bird species recorded in Bolivia.
-The avifauna of Bolivia has 1403 confirmed species.
-Fifteen are endemic, two have been introduced by humans, and 14 are rare or vagrants.
-An additional 40 species are hypothetical (see below).
+The avifauna of Bolivia has 1407 confirmed species.
+Sixteen are endemic, two have been introduced by humans, and 17 are rare or vagrants.
+An additional 51 species are unconfirmed (see below).

 Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
-The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight several categories.